 English Language Learners (ELL) Program

-Mission Statement:Multilingual/English learners will meet state standards and develop English language proficiency in an environment where language and cultural assets are recognized as valuable resources to learning.
+Mission Statement:English/Multilingual learners will meet state standards and develop English language proficiency in an environment where language and cultural assets are recognized as valuable resources to learning.

-Goal:To develop EL student’s proficiency in English so he/she can participate more fully in the regular classroom setting.
+Goal:To develop English learner’s proficiency in English so he/she can participate more fully in the classroom academic setting.

 Translation and Interpretation Services:The Mercer Island School District provides limited English proficient parents with information in their own language so that they can make informed decisions about their children's education.
 This includes providing interpretation and translation services for vital meetings and communications.
 If you need assistance, please email EL Coordinators Kristin Kim or Roxane Chan.